nais/handbook/docs/technical/tenant-setup.md

 ### Console-user
-The console user needs some permissions - we don't know which yet.
+The console user needs the `Groups Admin` role to be able to create and maintain groups for the teams.

 ### Kubernetes group
 In [Google Admin](https://admin.google.com) create a group named `gke-security-groups`.